 How CSS is Compiled in PinnacleCart

-Pinnacle Cart software builds a cache directory which contains the templates and CSS that is used for the website.
-This is used to speed up the browsing experience.
-This cache is rebuilt whenever you exit the cart designer (this is an IMPORTANT detail).
+Pinnacle Cart software builds a cache directory which contains the templates and CSS used for the website.
+The cache helps speed up the browsing experience.
+It is rebuilt whenever you exit the cart designer (this is an IMPORTANT detail to keep in mind).

-This is therefore the location that “appears” to be the source of the webpage if you were to inspect the source code of the rendered page.
+This is the location that “appears” to be the source of the webpage if you inspect the source code of the rendered page.
 This is the primary point at which mistakes are made.